geomagpy/MARTAS/README.md

         $ source ~/env/martas/bin/activate

-Start the MARTAS/MARCOS initialization routine
+Start the pMARTAS/pMARCOS initialization routine

         (martas)$ martas_init

-This routine will ask you a series of questions to configure the acquisition (MARTAS) or collector (MARCOS) to your needs.
+This routine will ask you a series of questions to configure the acquisition (pMARTAS) or collector (pMARCOS) to your needs.
 In case you want to use e-mail, messenger notifications or database support, make sure that you setup these tools ideally before running martas_init, and provide credential information using [addcred](https://github.com), section 10.6.
 You might want to checkout [section 6.1](#6-1) for details on notifications and [section 5.3.2](#5-3-2) for database